0xbeedao/agent-arena/docs/model-diagrams.md

 Maps agents to arenas with specific roles (player, judge, arena, announcer).

 #### Contest
 Represents a competition between agents in a specific arena.
-Tracks the status and timing of the contest.
+Tracks the state and timing of the contest.

 #### Contest Agent
 Maps agents to contests with specific roles.